Damien Love Guest Blog: Monstrous Devices – An Imaginary Soundtrack

 14. Fahrenheit 451: Finale – Bernard Herrmann

 The snow is still falling, and something quiet, magical and sad happens.
 Bernard Herrmann is probably best known for his music for Alfred Hitchcock’s movies, but he wrote this piece for the snowy ending of Francois Truffaut’s 1966 adaptation of Fahrenheit 451, and it’s among his most beautiful compositions.
+Or anyone’s.

 15. Procession – New Order

 The end theme.
 I tried to make Monstrous Devices always fun and exciting, but I also tried to keep a sense of mystery in there, and, for me, “Procession” is one of the most mysterious singles ever released.
-I doubt New Order could tell you what this song’s about themselves, but it sounds astonishing: rudimentary synth, wiry guitar tangles, driving drums, propulsive bass.
+I doubt New Order could tell you what this song’s about themselves, but it just sounds astonishing (still): rudimentary synth, wiry guitar tangles, driving drums, propulsive bass.
 A great thing.
 It takes you somewhere strange.
 And when it ends, it sounds like it’s starting again.

 C/O Hutchison and Co B5 Whitecrook Business Centre, 78 Whitecrook Street Clydebank, West Dunbartonshire G81 1QF